What is Community Paramedicine?

 It’s a simple concept: Connect underutilized resources to underserved populations.
 In this case, we’re expanding the roles of EMS workers to provide health services where access to physicians, clinics and/or hospitals is difficult or may not exist.
 The Community Paramedic Program is organic.
-It exists for the sole purpose of serving the needs of a particular community.
-Its success relies heavily on collaboration among local stakeholders:
+It exists for the sole purpose of serving the needs of our community.

 Similar initiatives in the United States and around the world have generated remarkable results.
 Today’s Community Paramedic Program combines all of the best practices and lessons learned from these programs.